Zark84010/opencv-report/Report.md

 upper = np.array([20, 150, 255])
 mask = cv2.inRange(hsv, lower, upper)
 ```
 First, we blur the image using Gaussian Blur so that our algorithms can work better as they work on the important elements rather than the noise.
-In the `cv2.GaussianBlur()` method, our arguments are the image, the kernel size,
+In the `cv2.GaussianBlur()` method, our arguments are the image, the kernel size, and the 3rd argument `0` specifies that the values of sigma x (std. deviation in the x-direction) and sigma y are calculated from the kernel.
+The kernel can be thought of as a "brush" such that when this "brush" sweeps over the image, each pixel is changed in a particular way, which in this case results in the blurring of the image.
+(5, 5) denotes the size of the blur, higher the values, more is the blur effect.
+jknkjnf